rasmusbruckner/all_in/README.md

-# All-In Package
+# All-In Python Package

-This package contains useful utilities for plotting in Python and general utilities relevant to multiple projects.
+The `allinpy` package contains useful utilities for plotting in Python and general utilities relevant to multiple projects.

-⚠️ This is an early-stage version of all_in.
+⚠️ This is an early-stage version of `allinpy`.
 Expect ongoing development and improvements.
 Contributions and feedback are welcome!

 ## Questions?